xlladdins/xll/docs/Excel4MacrosA-D.md

 **CHECK.COMMAND**(**bar\_num**, **menu**, **command**, **check**, position)

-Bar\_num    is the menu bar containing the command.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the menu bar containing the command.
 Bar\_num can be the ID number of a built-in or custom menu bar.

-Menu    is the menu containing the command.
+Menu&nbsp;&nbsp;&nbsp;&nbsp;is the menu containing the command.
 Menu can be either the name of a menu as text or the number of a menu.
 Menus are numbered starting with 1 from the left of the screen.

-Command    is the command you want to check or the submenu containing the command you want to check.
+Command&nbsp;&nbsp;&nbsp;&nbsp;is the command you want to check or the submenu containing the command you want to check.
 Command can be the name of the command as text or the number of the command; the first command on a menu is in position 1.

-Check    is a logical value corresponding to the check mark.
+Check&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the check mark.
 If check is TRUE, Microsoft Excel adds a check mark to the command; if FALSE, Microsoft Excel removes the check mark.

-position    is the name of a command on a submenu that you want to check.
+position&nbsp;&nbsp;&nbsp;&nbsp;is the name of a command on a submenu that you want to check.

 **Remarks**